正常

 | Assignment | variant& operator=(T&& t) | Assigns a value and switches to the corresponding type |

-| Access by type | template<class T> T& get(variant& v) | Retrieves a value by type, throws an exception on type mismatch |
+| Access by Type | template<class T> T& get(variant& v) | Retrieves value by type, throws exception if type does not match |

-| Access by index | template<size_t I> T& get(variant& v) | Retrieves a value by index, throws an exception on out-of-bounds index |
+| Access by Index | template<size_t I> T& get(variant& v) | Retrieves value by index, throws exception if index is out of bounds |

-| Safe access | template<class T> T* get_if(variant* v) | Retrieves a pointer by type, returns nullptr on mismatch |
+| Safe Access | template<class T> T* get_if(variant* v) | Retrieves pointer by type, returns nullptr if no match |

-| Type check | template<class T> bool holds_alternative(const variant& v) | Checks whether the variant currently holds the specified type |
+| Type Check | template<class T> bool holds_alternative(const variant& v) | Checks if the variant currently holds the specified type |

-| Visitor | template<class Vis> R visit(Vis&& vis, variant& v) | Passes a callable object, automatically dispatching to the active type |
+| Visitor | template<class Vis> R visit(Vis&& vis, variant& v) | Passes a callable object, automatically dispatches to the currently active type |

-| Current index | size_t index() const | Returns the zero-based index of the currently active type |
+| Current Index | size_t index() const | Returns the zero-based index of the currently active type |

-| In-place construction | template<class T, class...
+| In-place Construction | template<class T, class...
 Args> T& emplace(Args&&... args) | Destroys the old value and constructs a new value in-place |

 Minimal Example